LinerSu/nyu-pl-spring-20-rec/Week 05/README.md

 	- `λ x . (λ x. (λ y. x) y) z x <rename outer x to w> =a= λ w . (λ x. (λ y. x) y) z w`

 ### Evaluation via reduction (β reduction)
 - Def.
-A technique to evaluate lambda expression
+A technique to evaluate lambda expression or to reduce it to a simplified one.
 - Reduction rule: `(λ x. t) s = t[s/x]`
     - `t[s/x]`: for the term `t`, substitute all occurrences of `x` that are bounded by current `λ x. t` to the term `s`.
     - Normal form (reduction's result): an expression cannot be reducted any further.